wp-plugins/ultimate-auction/README.txt

 *   [Categories - Addon for Free Plugin &raquo;](http://auctionplugin.net/addon/#tour_page_3)

  = PRO VERSION Features =

-    1. Registered User of your site can add auction to your site.
+	1. Registered Users can add auction to your site.
-	2. Front End Dashboard to users to add/manage auction.
+	2. Front End Dashboard for users to add/manage auction.
-	3. Admin can charge listing fee to post auction.
+	3. Admin can charge LISTING FEE to users to post auction.
-    4. Admin can charge commission fee on final bidding price.
+    4. Admin can charge COMMISSIONS FEE on final bidding price.
-	5. Include Shipping Cost for auctions.
+	5. Add SHIPPING/POSTAGE fee to auctions.
-	6. Categories feature - Group your auctions in multiple categories and view efficiently.
+	6. CATEGORIZE Auction in different categories.
-	7. Integrated Paypal Invoicing for handling payments.
+	7. Smart SEARCH feature for finding auctions.
-	8. Admin can manage auctions, bids of all users.
+	8. PAYPAL invoicing for handling payment.
-	9. Add more than 4 images for your auction.
-You can even select multiple images for upload.
+	9. Schedule auction Feature - Make it live for later date
-	10. Start Date Feature - Schedule your auction for later date.
+	10. Add more than 4 IMAGES to auction

- = FREE VERSION (Core) Features =
+ = Free VERSION (Core) Features =
     1. Registered User can place bids
 	2. Ajax Admin panel for better management.
     3. Add standard auctions for bidding